Menu

 Updated:

-Overspending over the festive season hit 20% of us this year, with the average person ending up £390 over budget.
+Overspending over the festive season hit 20% of us this year, with the average person ending up £390 over budget, a survey reveals.

-A survey from financial expert NerdWallet UK found that those aged between 25 and 34 overspent the most, busting their budgets by £500 on average, while regionally those in Chelmsford, Wolverhampton and Coventry were judged to be the most out of pocket.
+Respondents aged between 25 and 34 overspent the most, according to NerdWallet UK, busting their budgets by £500 on average.
+Residents in Chelmsford, Wolverhampton and Coventry were judged to be the most out of pocket.

 Swansea savers

-Overall, a third of us managed to stick to our budgets this Christmas.
+Overall, a third of Brits managed to stick to budgets this Christmas.

 Those in certain areas were even savvier, with Swansea, Portsmouth and Cardiff hosting the largest underspenders, who came in over £1,000 under budget on average.

-Meanwhile, across the UK, over a quarter of us hadn’t made a Christmas budget at all.
+Meanwhile, over a quarter hadn’t made a Christmas budget at all.

 Debt for just under half of Brits

-The study revealed that 45% of people across the UK have ended up in new year’s debt from Christmas.
-A separate study from savings platform Raisin found that, on average, they’ll spend four months paying this off, while 7% won’t clear the cost for over a year.
+Only just over half (55%) of people across the UK avoided getting into new year’s debt from Christmas.
+A separate study from savings platform Raisin found that, on average, it takes four months to pay this off, while 7% won’t clear the cost for over a year.

 Sponsored